n4demo/learn-to-containerise/docker-apps/linux/python-standard/readme.md

 *docker container run --name python-web-app --rm -i -t -p 5001:5000 node4demo/python-standard:my-name-here*

 ### What port on the CONTAINER hads been opened to receive traffic?

 ### What port on your laptop has has been set to forward to the open port on the container?

-5. view html returned from the web app in the command line window
+### Open a new BASH terminal to view HTML code returned from the web app by entering the command:

 *curl localhost:5001*